Norm of the North

-Norm of the North is a 2016 computer-animated comedy film directed by Trevor Wall and written by Daniel R. Altiere, Steven M. Altiere, and Malcolm T. Goldman.
-It features the voices of Rob Schneider, Heather Graham, Ken Jeong, Colm Meaney, Loretta Devine, Gabriel Iglesias, Michael McElhatton, and Bill Nighy, and is an international co-production of the United States, India, and Ireland.
-The UK version of the film features the voice of James Corden instead of Michael McElhatton.
-It was produced by Splash Entertainment and Telegael, and distributed by Lionsgate.
+Norm of the North is a 2016 animated adventure comedy film directed by Trevor Wall.
+The film features the voices of Rob Schneider, Heather Graham, Ken Jeong, Colm Meaney, Loretta Devine, Gabriel Iglesias, Michael McElhatton, and Bill Nighy, and is an international co-production of the United States, India, and Ireland.

-Norm of the North was theatrically released on January 15, 2016, and grossed $30.5 million on an $18 million budget.
-It was panned by both critics and is also considered to be the one of the worst animated movies ever made.
-It grossed $30.5 million against a budget of $18 million and spawned three direct-to-video sequels: Norm of the North: Keys to the Kingdom, released February 12, 2019; Norm of the North: King Sized Adventure, released June 11, 2019; and Norm of the North: Family Vacation, released February 25, 2020.
+Norm of the North was theatrically released on January 15, 2016 by Lionsgate.
+The film received negative reviews from critics, and grossed $30 million against a budget of $7-18M.
+It spawned three direct-to-video sequels: Norm of the North: Keys to the Kingdom, Norm of the North: King Sized Adventure, and Norm of the North: Family Vacation.